 Children with HIV and TB co-infection should be treated with 4 drugs, i.e. rifampicin, INH, pyrazinamide and ethambutol for 2 months (intensive phase) followed by rifampicin and INH only for the remaining four months (maintenance phase).
 Therefore the full course is for six months.
 However if there has been insufficient improvement on X-ray after six months the two drug maintenance should be continued for a further three months to give a nine month course.
 The anti-TB drugs are given daily.
 Compliance is better with daily treatment than only five days a week.

 6-26 When should antiretroviral treatment be started in children who have tuberculosis?

 - Children with HIV-TB co-infection should be started on antiretroviral treatment two to eight weeks after starting TB treatment

 - If the CD4 count is less than 15% or 200 cells/µl or the child very ill (stage 4) antiretroviral treatment should be started earlier.
-An exception is children with TB meningitis who should ideally be started on TB treatment 4 - 6 weeks before starting antiretroviral treatment.
+An exception is children with TB meningitis who should ideally be started on TB treatment 4 to 8 weeks before starting antiretroviral treatment.

 6-27 What may happen if anti-TB and antiretroviral treatment are started together?